 |Social Sentiment - Currency Pairs||Yes|

-MT4 and MT5 come standard on Android and iOS.
-Scoring for this category matches that of other MetaTrader-only brokers.
-Lastly, it's worth noting that HotForex also offers HF App, which is its proprietary mobile platform with various research and trading tools and calculators, although it does not permit direct trading.
+At HotForex, MT4 and MT5 come standard on Android and iOS.
+HotForex's scoring for this category matches that of other MetaTrader-only brokers.

 |Apple iOS App||Yes|